AdityaCoppisetti/keylouder/journal.md

 ## august 15th

-today ill be doing a couple of things. i honestly thought i was almost done because i had made the case and everything
+today ill be doing a couple of things. i honestly thought i was almost done because i had made the case and everything. it turns out there was still alot i need to make-

+1) i want to add backlight to the keyboard however i dont want to do anything too fancy
+2) i want to make the tamagotchi module better by using a xiao rp2040 and not using a esp32 however i will still be making that
+3) i need to make the middle plate for the keyboard apparently
+4) i want to add images on my silkscreen